Colors and Color Lists

 Total Area Ink Coverage

-This button will open a column calculating the total area of ink coverage for each entry in the list.
+This button opens a column calculating the total area of ink coverage for each entry in the list.
 (Not relevant for RGB color lists.)

 Report

-This button will calculate a delta E report (when delta E button is active).
+This button calculates a delta E report (when delta E function is active).

 Converting Between Images and Color Lists